Luca-Menghini/advancedDataAnalysis-course/README.md

 ## Exercises
 1. Part 1: Multilevel modeling: Not yet there! 🤷
 2. Part 2: Multivariate modeling: Not yet there! 🤷

+## Data
+Datasets used in the course and/or for the exercises